 possess the knowledge necessary to manage the insurance undertaking (Article 16, paragraph 3, ISO).

 Have a minimum capital under Article 8 of the ISA and comply with solvency requirements under Article 9 of the ISA at the registered office in its home jurisdiction, also taking into account its business activities in Switzerland.

-Dispose of an organisational fund in Switzerland in accordance with Article 10 of the ISA (see above), and the corresponding assets.
+Dispose of an organisational fund in Switzerland and the corresponding assets in accordance with Article 10 of the ISA (see above).

-Lodge a security deposit with the Swiss National Bank (SNB) which is proportionate to the solvency margin related to the business in Switzerland.
+Lodge a security deposit with the Swiss National Bank (SNB) that is proportionate to the solvency margin related to the business in Switzerland.
 FINMA determines the proportion and stipulates the calculation, the place of deposit and the creditable assets.
-Under Article 15 of the ISO, the security deposit amounts to 10% of the solvency margin related to the business in Switzerland, with a minimum of between CHF40,000 and CHF600,000 depending on the specific class of insurance.
 Based on the Agreement between the Swiss Confederation and the European Economic Community on direct insurance other than life insurance, the security deposit requirement does not apply to EU-based insurance undertakings engaged in non-life insurance intending to conduct insurance business in Switzerland.

 Business plan.
 The business plan of an insurance undertaking regulated by FINMA must contain the following information (Article 4, paragraph 2, ISA):